Should I take STEP 2 or STEP 3?

 Cambridge offer holders don't usually have to decide between the two exams because the typical STEP condition is grade 1 in both STEP 2 and STEP 3.
 This might vary slightly depending on specific factors; for example, reapplicants who have had a gap year tend to be asked for S,1, and some colleges occasionally only require 1,2.

 A small number of aspiring Cambridge mathematicians take STEP in Year 12 (i.e. a year early) because it is excellent preparation for studying mathematics at undergraduate level, and it shows that they are very serious about their Cambridge application!
 In this case, students usually need to self-teach some content in order to answer the questions (or enrol on a dedicated STEP preparation course).
-STEP 2 usually requires less self-teaching than STEP 3, so students sitting a year early may decide to take STEP 2.
+STEP 2 usually requires less self-teaching than STEP 3, so students sitting a year early may decide to take STEP 2 only for this reason.

 Need more advice?

-You are welcome to book a free consultation to discuss STEP preparation.
-All consultations are held with Rowan Wright, founding director of Vantage Admissions, who is a past STEP examiner and specialist tutor.
+You are welcome to contact us or book a free consultation to discuss STEP preparation.
+All consultations are held with me - a past STEP examiner and specialist STEP tutor.